Avanishdev/web-logging-system/README.md

    ```

 2. The app should open automatically in your default browser at http://localhost:3000.
 If it doesn’t, you can manually open this URL in your browser.

+You can either signup and create a new user or use these credentials :-

+username - administrator
+password - admin123

+username - enduser
+password - user123